chanmaoganda/cyber-doctor-series/src/introduction.md

 ### Why I write this book
 I am currently a junior student majoring in Computer Science at **TianJin University** by `Dec.
 6, 2024`.

 I was a green hand at coding before entering college.
 Starting the trial in Computer Science is a tough thing for such a fish like me.
 What we are taught on class are useless in most cases.
-Many modern tools and concepts may be covered in their lessons for various reasons, which actually flatten your road to a further destination in Computer Science.
+Many modern tools and concepts may not be covered in their lessons for various reasons, which actually flatten your road to a further destination in Computer Science.
 Thus a reference of those modern tools and concepts are included in this book.

 ### Current Authors